ArchipelagoMW/Archipelago/docs/world api.md

 ### Relative Imports

 AP will only import the `__init__.py`.
-Depending on code size it makes sense to use multiple files and use relative imports to access them.
+Depending on code size, it may make sense to use multiple files and use relative imports to access them.

 e.g. `from .options import MyGameOptions` from your `__init__.py` will load `world/[world_name]/options.py` and make its `MyGameOptions` accessible.

-When imported names pile up it may be easier to use `from . import options` and access the variable as `options.MyGameOptions`.
+When imported names pile up, it may be easier to use `from . import options` and access the variable as `options.MyGameOptions`.

 Imports from directories outside your world should use absolute imports.
 Correct use of relative / absolute imports is